 Here's how it works:

 - If you reference any valid bug number, preceded by BH- the commit message will be added to that bug.
 For example: "Some changes related to BH-1"

 - Using the word "closed", "closes", or "close" just before the bug reference, will change the state to "closed".
 Example: "Closes BH-1"

-- Using the words "fixed", "fixes, or "fix" just before the bug reference, will change the state to "done" or whatever you have named the right-most column on your Project board.
+- Using the words "fixed", "fixes, or "fix" just before the bug reference, will change the state to "done".
 Example: "Fixes BH-1"

 - You can reference multiple bugs at once by separating references with a comma.
 Example: "Fixes BH-1,2,3".

 - You can make multiple references and phrases in the same message.
 Example: "Fixed BH-1,2.
 Started BH-3"

 Go to the BugHerd project you wish to connect and select commit hook from the project menu.